atk4/data/docs/conditions.rst

 Creates a scope object from array.
 If scope is passed as first argument uses this as result::

-	// below will create 2 conditions and join them with AND
+	// below will create 2 conditions and join them with OR
 	$scope1 = Scope::create([
 		['name', 'like', 'ABC%'],
 		['country', 'US']